IsaaMaster/NoteWorks/README.md

    Navigate to the project directory and run:
    ```
    pylint $(git ls-files '*.py')
-3. Running Pylint for one file
+3. Running Pylint on a single file
    ```
    pylint notes/views.py
 4. Make automatic corrections
    ```
    autopep8 --in-place --aggressive --aggressive --recursive .
    isort .
 ### Running HTMLHint
 HTMLHint custom arguments should be modified in .htmlhintrc (not yet created)
 1. Install HTMLHint